Size ranking: 63rd

 Altars feature frequently in Greek legend, for heroes were always making sacrifices to the gods, so it is not surprising to find an altar among the stars.
 But this altar is a special one, for it was used by the gods themselves to swear a vow of allegiance before their fight against the Titans, according to Eratosthenes and Manilius.
 That clash, known as the Titanomachy, was one of the most significant events in Greek myth.

 At that time the ruler of the Universe was Cronus, one of the 12 Titans.
 Cronus had overthrown his father, Uranus, but it was prophesied that he would in turn be deposed by one of his own sons.
-In a desperate attempt to forestall the prophesy, Cronus swallowed his children as they were born: Hestia, Demeter, Hera, Hades and Poseidon, all ultimately destined to become gods and goddesses.
+In a desperate attempt to forestall the prophesy, Cronus swallowed his children as they were born: Hestia, Demeter, Hera, Hades, and Poseidon, all ultimately destined to become gods and goddesses.
 Eventually his wife, Rhea, could not bear to see any more children swallowed.
 She smuggled the next child, Zeus, to the cave of Dicte in Crete and gave Cronus a stone to swallow instead, telling him it was the infant Zeus.

 Ara, the altar, depicted as an elegant censer with its flames rising southwards in the Uranometria